One of the most misunderstood countries ever, along with amazing Iran, Lebanon is my favorite destination in the Middle East.

 If you only want to visit the Roman ruins, you can go to Baalbek on a day trip, no problem.
 However, if you want to explore more of the region or you want to see Baalbek during sunset, you will have to stay there overnight.
 These are the most recommended places:

 Budget Hotel – Jammal Hotel – This is the most popular budget hotel in Baalbek and the top option for people who backpack in Lebanon (outside of Beirut).
 The rooms are just OK but seriously, this is one of the cheapest, relatively good hotels in the country.
 It is located right next to the Roman ruins and the owner is a very cool man who can give you a lot of travel advice.
-By the way, the hotel has very few rooms, so it is highly recommended to book in advance.
+This hotel doesn’t accept online bookings anymore.

 Best budget hotels in Tripoli